MicrocontrollersDev/Alternatives/docs/1.8.9/soopy.md

 # SoopyAddons Alternatives

-SoopyAddons is a mod that is made for
-ChatTriggers and can no longer be developed by Soopy.
+SoopyAddons is a mod that is made for ChatTriggers and is no longer being developed by Soopy.
 This means that as time goes on more features will break or not work as intended.
-It also requires
-ChatTriggers to run the mod which can cause performance issues.
+It also requires ChatTriggers to run the mod which can cause performance issues.

-List is a WIP but should have all features just is missing some alternatives.
-Feel free to make a pull request to add them.
+At the time of writing, many of the features no longer work.

 ### Waypoints

 * Waypoints - [Sychic & Lily's Skytils](https://github.com/Skytils/SkytilsMod/releases/latest)
-* Ordered Waypoints - [Ninjune's ColeWeight](https://github.com/Ninjune/coleweight/releases/latest) (Requires ChatTriggers)
+* Ordered Waypoints - ?
 * Crystal Hollows Waypoints From Chat - [Sychic & Lily's Skytils](https://github.com/Skytils/SkytilsMod/releases/latest)
 * Synced Crystal Hollows Waypoints - [Sychic & Lily's Skytils](https://github.com/Skytils/SkytilsMod/releases/latest)